Executive MBA vs Master’s Degree: What’s the Difference?

 Should I Pursue a Master’s Degree Before an Executive MBA?

 A master’s degree is not required to apply to an executive MBA program.
 If you are looking to dive deeper into your current area or don’t have enough years of experience for an EMBA program, then you might consider a master’s program now.
-However, if you’ve been working for 10 or more years and seek career advancement and leadership opportunities across an organization, an executive MBA program may be a better fit.
+However, if you’ve been working for eight or more years and seek career advancement and leadership opportunities across an organization, an executive MBA program may be a better fit.
 You also can do both.
 About half of the students in Wharton’s EMBA program already hold an advanced degree.

 With a master’s degree in computer science, read how Wharton’s EMBA program helped Ashmeet Sidana, WG’03, transition from technologist to VC.